madhumita-jha/shopup/README.md

 - **Authentication**: JSON Web Tokens (JWT)

 ## Project Video
-Check out this video to see a demo of our project: https://youtu.be/VJBJ0niXQSI
+Check out this video to see a demo of my project: https://youtu.be/VJBJ0niXQSI